CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * whether the information security activities were successful,
 * whether the security measures have proven to be adequate to achieve the security objectives or whether measures need to be amended or supplemented,
 * what feedback there was from customers, business partners, employees or the public on safety issues,
-* which resources have been spent on information security
+* which resources have been spent on information security,
 * whether and how the previous management decisions have been implemented and whether information security activities have been successful.
-It should also provide an outlook on the likely evolution of information security across the organization, as well as on technical developments and practices that could potentially help to improve the security process.
+It should also provide an outlook on the likely evolution of information security throughout the organization, as well as on technical developments and practices that could potentially help to improve the security process.

 ** Event-related management reports **

 In addition to the regular management reports, it may be necessary to create event-related management reports in the event of unexpected security issues or risks resulting from new technical developments.
 This is especially the case when these problems can not be solved at work level, because, for.
 B. Material resources outside the approved framework needed or more extensive staffing arrangements must be made.

 Again and again, security incidents such as global malware attacks attract the attention of the mass media.
 In these cases, it has proven useful to create management reports to show how your own institution has been affected by these security incidents.
-Even as the security situation changes (eg, new threats, new technologies, new laws), an on-demand management report can be useful.
+Even as the security situation changes (eg, new threats, new technologies, new laws), an on-demand management report may be useful.

 When drafting the management reports, it should be borne in mind that the readers are generally not composed of technical experts.
 Accordingly, the text should be characterized by the greatest possible clarity and scarcity, by specifically identifying the key points, such as existing vulnerabilities, but also achieved successes.